 You got Bill Press as a walking talking point.

-I don't know who's worse, him or Bagala, the two most unlikable people on television, maybe along with Chris Matthews, but Bill Press and Hillary Rosen butted heads on on uh CNN this morning over Bernie Sanders' fight with the Democratic Party.
+I don't know who's worse, him or Bagala, the two most unlikable people on television, maybe along with Chris Matthews, but Bill Press and Hillary Rosen butted heads on CNN this morning over Bernie Sanders' fight with the Democratic Party.

 You've got to be kidding, Rosen said.